qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 _Add    :: Prism' Term (Term, Term)
 _Add    = _Add' . _2
 ```
-where we could fill in the `Prism`s and leave the `AddAnnotation` to be filled in later.
+We could fill in the `Prism`s and leave the `AddAnnotation` to be filled in later, and there is probably all sorts of other fun to be had in that space.

 In other areas, Ed has also done something interesting [here](https://github.com/ekmett/coda/blob/master/lib/coda-set/Elem.hsig) and [here](https://github.com/ekmett/coda/blob/master/lib/coda-set/Set/Internal.hs#L248).